Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: Robot design

-\paragraph*{Circular-shaped self-rotating robots (Type-I)} For such robots, the base has a form of a circular plate with the diameter of $46$~mm and the thickness of $1.5$~mm, Figure~\ref{fig:Platform}(e).
-The base features a section for a rechargeable battery in the centre, round holes for screws attaching the circuit board and the cap, and several rectangular holes matching the elements of PCB such as a USB-port for charging.
-The top surface of the base is totally flat, while the bottom one contains protrusions for the attachment of bristles and a battery.
-The bristles can be attached in two configurations allowing to implement the self-propelled and self-rotating types of motion, respectively.
-In the first case shown in the inset of Figure~\ref{fig:Platform}(a), two lines of bristles inclined by $10^\circ$ with respect to the surface normal are attached to straight grooves, while in the second case, the bristles with the same inclination angle are attached in one closed line along the edge of the base, as in Figure~\ref{fig:Platform}(e).
-In such a case, clockwise or counter-clockwise rotation of the robots is defined by the slope direction.
-For both configurations, a single bristle has the dimensions of $7.5 \times 0.8 \times 0.4$~mm.
+\paragraph*{Circular-shaped self-rotating robots (Type-I)} For such robots, the base has the form of a circular plate with diameter of $46$~mm and thickness of $1.5$~mm, Figure~\ref{fig:Platform}(e).
+The base features a section for a rechargeable battery in the center, round holes for the screws fastening the circuit board and the cap, and several rectangular holes matching the elements of PCB such as a USB-port for charging.
+The top surface of the base is totally flat, while the bottom surface contains protrusions for the attachment of bristles and a battery.
+The bristles can be attached in two configurations, allowing us to implement the self-propelled and self-rotating types of motion, respectively.
+In the first case shown in the inset of Figure~\ref{fig:Platform}(a), two lines of bristles inclined at the angle $10^\circ$ (counting from normal to surface) are attached to straight grooves, while in the second case the bristles with the same angle of inclination are attached in a closed line along the edge of the base, as in Figure~\ref{fig:Platform}(e).
+In such a case, the clockwise or counterclockwise rotation of the robots is defined by the slope direction.
+For both configurations, a single bristle has dimensions of $7.5 \times 0.8 \times 0.4$~mm. {The selected inclination angle corresponds to the highest angular velocity of robots rotation according to the measurements of Ref.~\cite{2021_Porvatov}.}

-The cap has a cylindrical shape with the diameter ${d=48.7}$~mm, the height of $19.2$~mm, and the wall thickness of $0.6$~mm.
-The top surface of the cap features technological holes providing access to the switcher allowing to manually turn the robot on and off and LEDs indicating the state of the robot.
-Also, there are two pillars inside the cap containing a section for a nut and a hole for a screw, and one additional supporting pillar attached to the base via the corresponding notch.
-The height of the pillars is $10.1$~mm, which corresponds to the height of cap's top surface with respect to the base.
+The cap has a cylindrical shape with a diameter ${d=48.7}$~mm, a height of $19.2$~mm, and a wall thickness of $0.6$~mm.
+The top surface of the cap features technological holes providing access to the switcher allowing us to manually turn the robot on and off, and LEDs indicating the state of the robot.
+In addition, there are two pillars inside the cap containing a section for a nut and a hole for a screw, and a single additional supporting pillar attached to the base via the corresponding notch.
+The height of the pillars is $10.1$~mm, which corresponds to the height of the top surface of the cap relative to the base.
 The rest height of the cap's side surface partially covers the bristles in order to increase the stability of the robot.
 The aperture on the side surface of the cap allows charging robots without disassembling them.